mhagstrom/CSC102-Assignment-1.1-The-Foundation/README.md

 # CSC102OnlineFall2023UAT
-Repository of Assignments for CSC102 with UAT Online
+Repository of Assignments for CSC102 Week 1 with UAT Online